Tsunamiisking/Tsunamiisking/README.md

 - 🤝 I’m looking for help with **AI integrated projects**

-- 👨‍💻 All of my projects are available at [Coming Soon](Coming Soon)
+- 👨‍💻 Most of my projects are available at my git hub profile

 - 💬 Ask me about **react, next, oracle, firebase**